sciencebox/kuboxed/README.md

 To make the container decoupled from the node, it is highly recommended to use external volumes (e.g., Cinder Volumes in OpenStack clusters), which can be detached and reattached to different nodes if required.
 More details are provided in Preparation section.

 Why not using *PersistentVolumeClaims*?
-Please, read the additional Notes on External Capabilities for Network and Persistent Storage.
+Please, refer to "Notes on External Capabilities for Network and Persistent Storage" for more information.

 #### 4. Network